 Your rooftop is an asset waiting to help you.
-A well thought out solar power system can provide a win-win situation for your business and/or your property.
+A well-thought-out solar power system can provide a win-win situation for your business and/or your property.

 Positive aspects of your solar power investment

 Fundamentally it can increase the value of your property and make it more attractive to tenants and future buyers.
-As the landlord or business operating out of the property, you will breath easier knowing that you are following in the footsteps of hundreds of South African property owners and landlords taking environmental and energy matters into their own hands.
+As the landlord or business operating out of the property, you will breathe easier knowing that you are following in the footsteps of hundreds of South African property owners and landlords taking environmental and energy matters into their own hands.